Achieving Organizational Alignment: Best Practices And Strategies

 8. Measurement and Feedback: Establish mechanisms to measure progress towards alignment goals and provide feedback to employees and teams.

-9. Recognition and Rewards: Recognize and reward individuals and teams that demonstrate alignment and contribute to the organization’s success.
+9. Recognition and Rewards: Recognize and reward individuals and teams demonstrating alignment and contributing to the organization’s success.

 10. Continuous Improvement: Foster a culture of continuous improvement, encouraging employees to identify and implement alignment-enhancing initiatives.